Shinmera/3d-vectors/README.md

     (vec 0 0 0)

 Vectors always use `float`s.
-All operations should accept `real` numbers though, for convenience.
-All vector operations will return a `vec` and are prefixed with a `v` to allow importing of the package.
+Where sensible, operations should accept `real` numbers for convenience.
+All vector operations are prefixed with a `v` to allow importing the package without conflicts.

-    (v+ 1 2 3 (vec 4 5 6))
+    (v+ (vec 1 2 3) 4 5 6)

 3d-vectors implements pretty much all vector operations you might need, including comparators, dot and cross product, and rotation.
 There's also modifying variants of all operators, which have the same name, except they are prefixed by an `n`.